pachyderm/docs/content/2.2.x/how-tos/developer-workflow/create-ml-workflow.md

 ---
 # metadata #
-title: Create a Machine Learning Workflow
+title: Machine Learning Workflows
-description:
+description:  Learn how to incorporate Pachyderm into your Machine Learning workflows.
 date:
 # taxonomy #
 tags: